GhostNaN/ReVidia-Audio-Visualizer/docs/README.md

 ## Future Ideas:
 #### In order of importance:
 - General optimizing
-- Mabye implement a loop back to speakers on Windows
 - Fix how transparency is done on Windows
 - Overhaul the old Linux terminal version